akprodromou/book-reading-Greece/README.md

 # Book Reading in Greece

-This project uses Eurostat's book reading habits survey for Greece, visualizing them into a diverging stacked bar chart.
+Eurostat's book reading habits survey for Greece, visualized into a diverging stacked bar chart.
 The chart is divided into **sex** and **reading frequency**, giving a clear comparative view of how different age groups engage with reading.

 ![Chart](book_reading_chart.png)